 Ludwin's reply, "I don't put that in the category of death-defying leaps.
 That's what we're supposed to be doing."

-Ludwin’s connections to his alma mater, Miami University, also remain strong.
-He visits the campus regularly to give talks to students in the Media, Journalism and Film Department.
+Ludwin’s connections to his alma mater, Miami University, also remained strong.
+He visited the campus regularly to give talks to students in the Media, Journalism and Film Department.
 Furthermore, thanks to his professional connections in the entertainment industry, Miami University has been able to secure campus appearances by stars such as Bob Hope and Jay Leno.
-Most recently, on March 19, 2019 the Williams Hall TV studio located on campus, the place where Ludwin began his career by hosting “Studio 14,” was named the “Rick Ludwin Studio” in his honor.
+Additionally, on March 19, 2019 the Williams Hall TV studio located on campus, the place where Ludwin began his career by hosting “Studio 14,” was named the “Rick Ludwin Studio” in his honor.